rkm-ravi94/awesome-devops-interview/terraform.md

 #### Question: Discuss the concept of "Terraform HCL" and its syntax.
 **Answer:** Terraform HashiCorp Configuration Language (HCL) is a domain-specific language used for writing Terraform configurations.
 Key syntax features include:
-Blocks: Defined by braces {} and contain configurations for resources, variables, etc.
+* Blocks: Defined by braces {} and contain configurations for resources, variables, etc.
-Arguments: Key-value pairs within blocks, defining resource attributes or variable values.
+* Arguments: Key-value pairs within blocks, defining resource attributes or variable values.
-Variables: Declared using the variable block and referenced using interpolation syntax.
+* Variables: Declared using the variable block and referenced using interpolation syntax.
-Providers: Declared using the provider block to specify the infrastructure platform.
+* Providers: Declared using the provider block to specify the infrastructure platform.
-Expressions: Interpolation syntax ${} for referencing variables or performing computations.
+* Expressions: Interpolation syntax ${} for referencing variables or performing computations.
-HCL aims to be human-readable and easy to understand, providing a declarative syntax for defining infrastructure.

 #### Question: How do you manage and version control Terraform modules?
 **Answer:** Managing and version controlling Terraform modules involves organizing them as separate directories or repositories.
 Best practices include:
-Repository per Module: Create a Git repository for each module.
+* Repository per Module: Create a Git repository for each module.
-Semantic Versioning: Follow semantic versioning for module releases.
+* Semantic Versioning: Follow semantic versioning for module releases.
-Use Version Tags: Tag module releases for version control.
+* Use Version Tags: Tag module releases for version control.
-Module Registry: Utilize Terraform Registry or private module registries for discoverability.
+* Module Registry: Utilize Terraform Registry or private module registries for discoverability.
-Module Documentation: Include documentation with examples and usage guidelines.
+* Module Documentation: Include documentation with examples and usage guidelines.
-Dependencies: Declare module dependencies clearly in the module documentation.
+* Dependencies: Declare module dependencies clearly in the module documentation.

 #### Question: Explain the benefits of using Terraform with infrastructure orchestration tools.
 **Answer:** Using Terraform with infrastructure orchestration tools like Jenkins, GitLab CI, or AWS CodePipeline offers several benefits:
-Automation: Enables automated infrastructure provisioning and updates.
+* Automation: Enables automated infrastructure provisioning and updates.
-Integration: Integrates seamlessly with CI/CD pipelines.
+* Integration: Integrates seamlessly with CI/CD pipelines.
-Versioning: Facilitates version-controlled infrastructure as code.
+* Versioning: Facilitates version-controlled infrastructure as code.
-Scalability: Scales infrastructure provisioning across environments.
+* Scalability: Scales infrastructure provisioning across environments.
-Consistency: Ensures consistent deployments in various scenarios.
+* Consistency: Ensures consistent deployments in various scenarios.
-Auditing: Provides audit trails for changes made to infrastructure.
+* Auditing: Provides audit trails for changes made to infrastructure.
-Collaboration: Supports collaborative development practices.
+* Collaboration: Supports collaborative development practices.

 #### Question: Discuss the use of "count" and "for_each" with modules in Terraform.